 This rhythm restores mental order.
 It creates space for strategic thought.
 And it keeps your attention from drifting toward unplanned or reactive tasks.

 You need to be accountable for how you use time.
+It is vital to declutter your mind first, and this will immediately help you reclaim time to focus.
 High performers understand this intuitively.
 They treat their calendars not as containers to be filled, but as spaces to be defended.

 Practical ways to protect your time: